tedla-b/react-portfolio/src/README.md

-# React Portfolio for Henry Hawm
+# React Portfolio for Tedla Betsuan

 This project is using react.
 It is to show an updated portfolio with past projects to build towards being employer competitive.